mustafadalga/vue-setup-doc/README.md

 # vue setup doc

-`vue-setup-doc` is a command-line tool that generates documentation for Vue.js and TypeScript projects.
-It handles Vue.js's `<script setup>` syntax, which is not supported by documentation.js.
+`vue-setup-doc` is a command-line utility designed to generate documentation for Vue.js and TypeScript projects.
+It introduces support for Vue.js's `<script setup>` syntax, filling a gap left by documentation.js.

 <p align="center">